Starbucks (NASDAQ:SBUX) Issues FY 2023 Earnings Guidance

 Starbucks (NASDAQ:SBUX – Get Rating) updated its FY 2023 earnings guidance on Wednesday.
 The company provided EPS guidance of $3.40-$3.55 for the period, compared to the consensus EPS estimate of $3.41.
 The company issued revenue guidance of $35.48 billion-$36.12 billion, compared to the consensus revenue estimate of $35.95 billion.

-Several analysts have recently commented on the stock.
-StockNews.com upgraded shares of Starbucks from a hold rating to a buy rating in a report on Thursday, April 20th.
-TD Cowen restated an outperform rating and issued a $116.00 price objective on shares of Starbucks in a research report on Thursday, March 30th.
-51job reaffirmed a maintains rating on shares of Starbucks in a research note on Wednesday.
-Robert W. Baird lifted their price target on shares of Starbucks from $105.00 to $110.00 in a research note on Wednesday.
-Finally, Wells Fargo & Company lifted their target price on shares of Starbucks from $120.00 to $125.00 in a research note on Wednesday.
-Twelve investment analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the stock.
-According to MarketBeat, Starbucks presently has a consensus rating of Moderate Buy and an average target price of $110.31.
+SBUX has been the subject of several research analyst reports.
+TD Cowen restated an outperform rating and set a $116.00 price target on shares of Starbucks in a report on Thursday, March 30th.
+Barclays raised their price target on Starbucks from $123.00 to $127.00 in a report on Wednesday.
+JPMorgan Chase & Co. cut their price target on Starbucks from $114.00 to $113.00 in a report on Wednesday.
+51job reiterated a maintains rating on shares of Starbucks in a report on Wednesday.
+Finally, Guggenheim lifted their target price on Starbucks from $92.00 to $103.00 in a report on Friday, January 6th.
+Twelve research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of Moderate Buy and a consensus target price of $110.31.

 Starbucks Trading Up 2.4 %